kakafarm/STTTS-tutorial/How to talk like a_lilian.md

 I hope that this guide will help you to speak like I do.

-I currently use Windows 10 and I'll try my best not to have an autistic meltdown when it's time to upgrade to 11 🫠
+I currently use Windows 10.

 ## Curses